alanesq/CameraWifiMotion/readme.txt

              Once you have entered your wifi password it will restart and you can then connect to it in your browser at the address:     http://ESPcam1.local     (if your browser / config. supports it)

-The motion detection works by repeatedly capturing a greyscale image (320x240 pixels).
+The motion detection is based on - https://eloquentarduino.github.io/2020/01/motion-detection-with-esp32-cam-only-arduino-version/
+It works by repeatedly capturing a greyscale image (320x240 pixels).
 This image is split up in to 20x20 pixel blocks (i.e. 16 x 12 blocks for the complete image).
 All the pixel values in each block are averaged to give a single number for each block between 0 and 255 (i.e. average brightness of the block).
 These resulting 16x12 blocks are then compared to the previously captured one and if the value of any block has varied by more